-Linero, a city district in Lund in the south of Sweden, is a successful experience in smart city and energy efficiency retrofitting.
-The project in Linero focuses on upgrading approximately 800 apartments built in the 1970s in the Linero area, in order to create more energy-efficient and environmentally friendly housing.
-Half of the buildings have been retrofitted within CITyFiED, an EU-project based on a mix of demonstration, renewable energy technologies and sound business models towards the sustainable development of cities.
-Energy Efficiency Measures in Linero are: Façade renovation, district heating, photovoltaic integration, smart district heating, smart grid and monitoring platform.
-The retrofitting of the second half have used the experiences from the CITyFiED project and improved them further.
+Linero, a district of Lund in southern Sweden, is a successful smart city upgrade project focused on improving around 800 apartments built in the 1970s to create more energy-efficient, eco-friendly housing.
+Half of the buildings have been retrofitted as part of CITyFiED, an EU project based on a mix of demonstration technologies, renewable energy technologies and sound business models to achieve the sustainable development of cities.
+Energy efficiency measures include facade renovation, district heating, solar power, smart grid technology and a monitoring platform.
+The second half of the upgrade built on experience from the CITyFiED project and improved the buildings further.

-All buildings in the area are almost identical in appearance and design.
-Linero has a mixed population in terms of age, education level, economic conditions and ethnic background.
-Apart from the buildings being in great need of maintenance and modernization, the area had social challenges with damage and relatively high unemployment.
-Tenants experienced insecurity in the neighbourhood and believed that Linero had a bad reputation.
-At the same time, they enjoyed their residential area and many of them had lived there for a long time.
-In order to achieve a large change and make Linero more attractive, Lund Municipality Housing Company (Lunds kommuns Fastighets AB) carried out an urban retrofitting of this area with densification projects, retrofitting and modernization.
-The district development consisted of new passive houses, a renewed town square with shops, pharmacy, a gym, two new tower blocks and the retrofitting of the existing buildings from the 1970s.
+Linero has a mixed population in terms of age, education level, economy and ethnic background.
+The buildings were in great need of renovation and modernisation.
+The area also had social challenges with property damage , unemployment and crime in the neighbourhood.
+In addition, the residents are fond of their district and many have lived there for a long time.
+To upgrade Linero and make it more attractive, the municipal housing company carried out a refurbishment project involving densification and modernisation of the area, including new ‘passive’ buildings, a renovated town square with shops, a pharmacy, gym, two new tower blocks and retrofitting of the existing buildings from the 1970s.

-Before a building retrofit can be performed, tenants must formally agree.
-Good communication and tenant involvement upfront are therefore keys to the social acceptance of the project.
-The strategy for the Linero case was to find different ways of interaction with tenants both in formal and informal ways.
-This was mostly carried out by arranging different events such as meetings, workshops, showings and barbeques.
-It was immediately clear that being transparent with the information during the whole project is crucial to gain tenants’ trust and reliability for the retrofitting works.
-Tenants can influence developments for their flats, outdoor areas and other common areas.
-When they are involved, they feel more motivated and positive about change.
-Furthermore, they feel gratitude and pride in their residential area and recognise the lower management costs in the long term.
+Before a building retrofit can be performed, tenants have to formally agree.
+Good communication and tenant involvement upfront are key to the acceptance of the project.
+The strategy for Linero was to interact with tenants in both formal and informal ways, through meetings, workshops, viewings and barbeques.
+It was immediately clear that being transparent with information throughout the project is crucial to gain tenants’ trust in the project.
+Tenants can also influence the renovation of their flats, as well as outdoor areas and other communal spaces.
+Involving tenants makes them more receptive to the change, and encourages pride in the neighbourhood, which reduces maintenance costs in the long term.

 Box 41 221 00 Lund Skåne län